joefarrington/EDcrowding/predict-admission/README.md

 ## Order to run files in

-### 1. get-data-from-star_a.R
+### 1. get-obs-lab-data-from-star_a.R

-Gets flowsheet and lab data for ML

 Output
-- demog_raw
-- flowsheet_raw
+- obs_raw
 - lab_raw

-### 2. bed_moves.R
+### 2. clean_obs_data.R

-Input (as processed by code in the EDCrowding/flow-mapping folder )
-- ED_bed_moves
-- ED_csn_summ

-Output
-- bed_moves
-- ED_csn_summ (updated)

-### 3. clean_flowsheet_data.R

-Takes flowsheet data and removes any csns that are not included in ED_bed_moves.
+Takes observation data and removes any csns that are not included in ED_bed_moves.
 Includes some processing to map the csns in flowsheets to revised csns that were generated in the process of cleaning/creating ED_bed_movws.
 Uses foreign and primary keys on bed_moves to do this.

 Cleans non-numeric fields to make them numeric (e.g. separates blood pressure into systolic and diastolic)